Odonga Otto: Family

 Odonga Otto is married to Oyulu, a fellow lawyer with whom he co-owns their law practice.
-As of 2012, they had three children together.
+As of 2024, they have four children together.
 Odonga Otto has two other children from a previous relationship.

 Other considerations

 Otto has been a vocal member of the Forum for Democratic Change (FDC) political party since 2010.
 In recent years he has, on numerous occasions, announced his intentions to quit FDC, during the 2021 election cycle.